 An RGB image, sometimes referred to as a truecolor image, is stored in MATLAB as an m-by-n-by-3 data array that defines red, green, and blue color components for each individual pixel.
 RGB images do not use a palette.
 The color of each pixel is determined by the combination of the red, green, and blue intensities stored in each color plane at the pixel's location.
 Graphics file formats store RGB images as 24-bit images, where the red, green, and blue components are 8 bits each.
 This yields a potential of 16 million colors.

 The precision with which a real-life image can be replicated

 led to the nickname "truecolor image."
 An RGB MATLAB array

 each color component is a value between 0 and 1.

 The color components of an 8-bit RGB image are integers in the range [0, 255] rather than floating-point values in the range [0, 1].

 uint8.
 Each of the three-color components

-is a matrix that is decomposed using the two-dimensional wavelet decomposition
+is a matrix that is decomposed using the 2-D wavelet decomposition

 Wavelet Toolbox software lets you work with some other types

 of images.
 Using the